-- 1) Includes individuals who have filed a formal application with the appropriate federal agency for status or relief under the federal VAWA, are eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 2) Includes individuals who have filed a formal application for SIJS with the appropriate federal agency, in those eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 3) Includes individuals who have filed a formal application for asylum with the appropriate federal agency, in those eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 4) Requires the California Department of Social Services (CDSS) to implement the provisions relating to the expansion of public social services to VAWA petitioners, those applying for SIJS, and asylum seekers before July 1, 2022; further, provides that emergency regulations may be adopted by the department, as specified. - 5) Makes technical and conforming changes.
+- 1) Includes individuals who have filed a formal application with the appropriate federal agency for status or relief under the federal VAWA, are eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 2) Includes individuals who have filed a formal application for SIJS with the appropriate federal agency, in those eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 3) Includes individuals who have filed a formal application for asylum with the appropriate federal agency, in those eligible for public social services, benefits, and health care under current provisions for noncitizen victims. - 4) Requires the California Department of Social Services (CDSS) to implement the provisions relating to the expansion of public social services to VAWA petitioners, those applying for SIJS, and asylum seekers before July 1, 2024; further, provides that emergency regulations may be adopted by the department, as specified. - 5) Expands qualifying individuals to noncitizen victims of "parental maltreatment", and "noncitizen children who have been abused, neglected, or abandoned, and noncitizens who fear persecution." - 6) Makes technical and conforming changes.